dgerosa/pdetclassifier/README.md

 We provide three kind of data products:

-- Our code is `pdetclassifier.py`, see below for a short description.
+- Our code: `pdetclassifier.py`.
+See below for a short description.
-- Pre-trained TensorFlow neural networks are called `trained_*.h5`.
+- Pre-trained TensorFlow neural networks: `trained_*.h5`.
-- Training/validation sample are called `sample_*.h5` and can be downloaded from the github release page.
+- Training/validation samples: `sample_*.h5`.These can be downloaded from the [github release page][add link].

 Models were trained on samples of N=2e7 binaries.
 This sample is divided in two chunks of 1e7 sources each used for training and validation.

-The following models are described carefully in [arXiv:XXXX.XXXXX](https://arxiv.org/abs/XXXX.XXXXX).
+The following models are those described in [arXiv:XXXX.XXXXX](https://arxiv.org/abs/XXXX.XXXXX).
-- trained_2e7_design_nonspinning_quadrupole_1detector.h5
+- `trained_2e7_design_nonspinning_quadrupole_1detector.h5`
-- trained_2e7_design_precessing_higherordermodes_1detector.h5
+- `trained_2e7_design_precessing_higherordermodes_1detector.h5`
-- trained_2e7_design_precessing_higherordermodes_3detectors.h5
+- `trained_2e7_design_precessing_higherordermodes_3detectors.h5`
-They are computed assuming LIGO/Virgo at design sensitivity.
-In particular, we use the `aLIGODesignSensitivityP1200087`, `AdVDesignSensitivityP1200087` noise curves available in `lal`.
+They are computed assuming LIGO/Virgo noise curves `aLIGODesignSensitivityP1200087`, `AdVDesignSensitivityP1200087` from `lal`.

-The following additional models used representative noise curves for LIGO/Virgo O1+O2, O3, and O4.
-The training distributions and the network setup is the same we describe in the paper.
+The following additional models use representative noise curves for LIGO/Virgo O1+O2, O3, and O4.
+The training distributions and the network setup is the same as described in the paper.
-- trained_2e7_O1O2_precessing_higherordermodes_3detectors.h5
+- `trained_2e7_O1O2_precessing_higherordermodes_3detectors.h5`
-- trained_2e7_O3_precessing_higherordermodes_3detectors.h5
+- `trained_2e7_O3_precessing_higherordermodes_3detectors.h5`
-- trained_2e7_O4_precessing_higherordermodes_3detectors.h5
+- `trained_2e7_O4_precessing_higherordermodes_3detectors.h5`
 For O1+O3 we use the `aLIGOEarlyHighSensitivityP1200087` and `AdVEarlyHighSensitivityP1200087` noise curves from `lal`.
-For O3 and O4 we use the txt files provided [here][https://dcc.ligo.org/LIGO-T2000012/public].
+For O3 and O4 we use the txt files from [LIGO-T2000012][https://dcc.ligo.org/LIGO-T2000012/public].

 ## Code and examples